 It works best for busy people as it can be easily prepared in less than 20 minutes.
 This is my go-to recipe when I don't wish to have an elaborate meal or I am sick and yet don't want to compromise upon nutrition.
+The best part is all this deliciousness can be made using one pot.

 Jump to: